Yulin FANG

 Selected Publications

-• Zeng, J., Fang, Y., Li, H., Wang., Y and Lim, KH., (2024) “The Impact of Platform-Based Functions on E-marketplace Sellers’ Performances – A Configurational Perspective”, Information Systems Research, forthcoming.
+• Zeng, J., Fang, Y., Li, H., Wang., Y and Lim, KH., “Untangling the Performance Impact of E-marketplace Sellers’ Deployment of Platform-Based Functions: A Configurational Perspective”, Information Systems Research, forthcoming.

 • Wang, N., Yang, Y., Fang, Y., Li, H., & Lu, A. (2023) “Growing user base in the early stage of sharing economy platforms: An integration of competitive repertoire and institutional legitimacy theories”, Production and Operations Management, 32(11), pp. 3484-3503.